All Episodes

 It isn't in a lot of countries that have socialized health care.

-These are fellows who were doctors in the British national health system, National Health Service, which is the biggest employer in Europe.
+These are fellows who were doctors in the British national health system, national health service, which is the biggest employer in Europe.

 It's got like tons of people.

-And because middle class people don't want to be doctors and nurses in a socialized uh health system, they've got to import them from elsewhere.
+And because middle class people don't want to be doctors and nurses in a socialized health system, they've got to import them from elsewhere.

-I'm saying that socialized health care is a suicide bomb in waiting.
+I'm not saying that every doctor in a socialized health care system is a suicide bomber in waiting.

-That there is simply no way you can make uh the math add up.
+I'm saying that socialized health care is a suicide bomb in waiting, that there is simply no way you can make the math add up.

-Uh and that's the problem.
+And that's the problem.

 The minute you have a socialized health care system, it's all about waiting.